Brassed Off

 Brassed Off is a 1996 British comedy-drama film written and directed by Mark Herman and starring Pete Postlethwaite, Tara Fitzgerald and Ewan McGregor.

 The film is about the troubles faced by a colliery brass band, following the closure of their pit.
 The soundtrack for the film was provided by the Grimethorpe Colliery Band, and the plot is based on Grimethorpe's own struggles against pit closures.
 It has been generally very positively received for its role in promoting brass bands and their music.
 Parts of the film make reference to the huge increase in suicides that resulted from the end of the coal industry in Britain, and the struggle to retain hope in the circumstances.

-In the United States, the film was promoted simply as a romantic comedy involving McGregor and Fitzgerald's characters.

 Context

 The film is set ten years after the year-long strike in 1984–85 by the National Union of Mineworkers in Britain.
 Before the privatisation of British Coal, a wave of pit closures took place.
 Depleted of resources following the long strike, the miners were unable to continue a resistance against the policies of the government.
 Many had been in debt ever since the strike, and were prepared to take redundancy money whilst it was on offer.

 The National Coal Board (NCB) arranged private ballots to determine between closing a pit immediately with compulsory redundancies or taking a pit to a review procedure to determine whether the pit should be privatised.
 Although miners had a tradition of fighting for their jobs, the risk of losing the redundancy money on offer by going forwards to privatisation swung the votes in most ballots to be in favour of pit closure and redundancy.
 The loss of hope, pride and fighting spirit in previously proud mining communities was the basis for the idea of being "brassed off", an expression used in the North of England meaning "angry".

 Beginning in early 1993, groups of miners' wives camped outside some pits' gates and outside the Department of Trade and Industry in London.
 This is referred to in the film.
 It contrasts with the muted response from the mineworkers, some of whom sang Shut the pit! to the tune of the song Here We Go! from the 1984–85 strike.